liquidinvestigations/node/docs/Maintenance.md

 Data will only be restored if archives that exist at that location.
 This means you can choose to only restore a certain application by placing its archives in an empty directory and running this command on it.

+## Corrupted postgres database index

+Some apps use Postgres, a database system that sometimes gets corrupted indexes when its server crashes under load.
+The data is not lost, but you will need to run `reindexdb` commands on the database servers:

+- search:  `./liquid dockerexec hoover-deps:search-pg reindexdb -a -U search`
+- snoop: `./liquid dockerexec hoover-deps:snoop-pg reindexdb -a -U snoop
+- codimd:  `./liquid dockerexec codimd-deps:postgres reindexdb -a -U codimd`
+- hypothesis:  `./liquid dockerexec hypothesis-deps:pg reindexdb -a -U hypothesis`

+Warning: the reindex operation for large Snoop collections will take some 3-5h / 1M documents, regardless of their size.